-Cost Benefit Analysis remains the most common approach to quantitative evaluation of the net impacts of a transportation project.
+Cost benefit analysis remains the most common approach to quantitative evaluation of the net impacts of a transportation project.
 It has, however, a number of shortcomings.
 These include the difficulty in monetizing non-monetary impacts such as impacts to health and the environment.
-As an ex-ante evaluation tool CBA by definition is carried out under uncertainty.
-It is reliant on models and predictions, and is very dependant on the factors and inputs chosen.
-There is a conflict between the design level needed to carry out a detailed CBA and the use of CBA in the comparison of alternatives that needs to happen early in the planning and decision-making process.
+As an ex-ante evaluation tool CBA by definition is carried out in uncertainty and is reliant on models and predictions and is very dependant on the factors and inputs chosen.
+There is a conflict between the design level needed to carry out a detailed CBA and the use of CBA in the comparison of alternatives that needs to happen early.
 A number of alternatives have been proposed to improve on standard CBA.
 These include CBA-DK that highlights the uncertainty inherent to the analysis and MCDA, which allows for assessment of qualitative as well as quantitative impacts.